mikedamay/PureDI/README.md

 	*** DONE Limitation - no indirect dependencies
 	*** DONE Limitation - beans can be associated with a single profile only
-	*** limitations are based on the IOC Container functionality of Spring Core Framework
+	*** limitations are based on the IOC Container functionality of Spring Core Framework TODO Factory.Execute will not automatically inject the dependencies TODO of the object it creates.
+The library user must call TODO CreateAndInjectDependencies if they want that behaviour TODO a run-time diagnostic should be produced.
+    TODO add test to ClassScraper for invalid beans TODO exception should be thrown if Execution fails due to type mismatch.
+    TODO investigate why catch in outer function does not trap exception TODO thrown in inner function.